Adriana Oniță

 Lisiez-vous de la poésie quand vous étiez à l'école ?
 Y a-t-il un poème en particulier dont vous vous souvenez ?

 Absolutely!
-As a teenager, I remember reading e.e. cummings, Emily Dickinson, and Christina Rossetti.
-I was obsessed with “The Raven” by Edgar Allan Poe.
-In my Grade 9 L.A. class, I even wrote a "remix" or parody of this poem.
+As a teenager, I was obsessed with “The Raven” by Edgar Allan Poe.
+In my Grade 8 L.A. class in Edmonton, I even wrote a "remix" or parody of this poem.
 I was lucky to have brilliant teachers in junior high and high school who made space for creative, fun, inspiring poetry projects like that.
-I even remember analyzing Eminem's “8 Mile” for an English class!
+I even remember analyzing Eminem's “8 Mile” for an English class.

 Quand avez-vous commencé à écrire de la poésie ?
 Et quand avez-vous commencé à vous considérer poète ?